Sparklers-The-Makers/blog/_posts/2019-07-28-realtime-gps-tracker-with-raspberry-pi.md

 });
 ```
 To get this publish and subscribe key: <br>
 &nbsp; &nbsp; &nbsp; &nbsp;     1. you need to<a href="https://admin.pubnub.com/#/register">Sign Up</a> in PubNub [It's free].<br>
 &nbsp; &nbsp; &nbsp; &nbsp;     2.
 Then go to the <a href="https:/ admin.pubnub.com/">Admin Dashboard</a> to get your keys.
 <img src="{{ site.url }}{{ site.baseurl }}/img/tracker/key2.png" class="align-center" alt="" width="400" height="300" >
 &nbsp; &nbsp;&nbsp; &nbsp;     3.
 Finally just copy-paste the keys in the code.<br>

 b.
 Now after this you need a Google map API key.
 To get this <br>
 &nbsp; &nbsp;&nbsp; &nbsp;     1.
 Go to <a href="https://console.cloud.google.com/apis/credentials"> Google Cloud Console</a>.<br>
 &nbsp; &nbsp;&nbsp; &nbsp;     2.
 Search for "Maps JavaScript API" and enable that.<br>
 &nbsp; &nbsp;&nbsp; &nbsp;     3.
 Go to credentials, make a credential and copy the API key.<br>
 &nbsp; &nbsp;&nbsp; &nbsp;     4.
 Paste the API key in code:<br>
 ```
 <script src="https://maps.googleapis.com/maps/api/js?v=3.exp&key=YOUR_GOOGLE_API_KEY&callback=initialize"></script>
 ```
 Now save this file with a .html file extension(i.e. map.html).
 As the Javascript code is small, I have written this inside the html file.
-For the explanation of this code you can watch my youtube video on this.
-Also you can visit official blog by PubNub <a href="https://www.pubnub.com/developers/tutorials/javascript/google-maps-api-map-markers/#">JavaScript Geolocation Tracking with Google Maps API</a>, where they have shown how to create a basic geolocation tracking webpage with Google maps API.<br>
+For the explanation of this code, you can watch my youtube video on this.
+Also, you can visit the official blog by PubNub <a href="https://www.pubnub.com/developers/tutorials/javascript/google-maps-api-map-markers/#">JavaScript Geolocation Tracking with Google Maps API</a>, where they have shown how to create basic geolocation tracking webpage with Google maps API.<br>

-To style this page I have also applied some CSS, which you can find below:
+To style this page, I have also applied some CSS, which you can find below:
 ```css
 body, html {
   height: 100%;